Refine your search

 Application period

-The application period ends on the last day of the application period, at 3:00 PM sharp (Finnish time).
-Late applications will not be accepted, so students are encouraged to make sure they complete and submit their applications by the deadline.
+Late applications will not be accepted, we encourage you to make sure you complete and submit your application by the deadline.
 The application must be entirely complete with the required attachments in order for it to be ready to submit in the application system.

 Programme-specific calls for applications